ToniCreswell/attribute-cVAEGAN/README.md

 # Conditional Autoencoders with Adversarial Information Factorization

+(New version of the code using ResNets will be provided soon to reproduce results in the latest verision of our paper: https://arxiv.org/pdf/1711.05175.pdf)

+## Updates to our paper and code include:
+1. Classification results on CelebA facial attributes
+2. Use of ResNets to improve image quality

 ## To use code:
 1. Download the celebA dataset from http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html
 2. Install dependancies listed in requirements.txt